WrestleMania 25: Marketing

-According to WWE's executive vice president, Michelle Wilson, WrestleMania 25 featured the most extensive promotional campaign in WrestleMania history.
+According to WWE's executive vice president, Michelle Wilson, WrestleMania 25 featured the most extensive promotional campaign in WrestleMania history at the time.
 Promotion for the event included a merchandise deal with Kmart enabling discounts on the pay-per-view's retail price, as well as deals with DirecTV and Dish Network to promote through interactive television.
-The campaign also saw WWE mail to previous purchasers of WrestleMania, professional boxing and mixed martial arts pay-per-views to order their show.
-WWE spent US$10 million for cross-channel spots on television networks such as ESPN, MTV and the USA Network.
+The campaign also saw WWE mail to previous purchasers of WrestleMania, professional boxing, and mixed martial arts pay-per-views to order their show.
+WWE spent US$10 million for cross-channel spots on television networks such as ESPN, MTV, and the USA Network.
 The Army National Guard were the primary sponsor for the event, using the event to help enhance their recruitment.
 To commemorate the event, THQ and Yuke's produced a video game, WWE Legends of WrestleMania, that was released a few weeks prior to the event and featured past competitors from the company.

 As with previous WrestleMania events, a series of events were held in the week preceding WrestleMania 25.
 For the second consecutive year, WrestleManiArt, an art exhibition and auction featuring work by WWE wrestlers and local artists, was held at the Julia Ideson Building on April 1, with the proceeds going to Houston Public Library Foundation.
 WrestleMania's annual fan convention, WrestleMania Axxess, was held from April 2 through April 5 at Reliant Center.
-On April 4, WWE hosted its annual WWE Hall of Fame ceremony at the Toyota Center, where the Class of 2009 were inducted.
+On April 4, WWE hosted its annual WWE Hall of Fame ceremony at Houston's Toyota Center, where the Class of 2009 was inducted.